-The enclosed proxy is solicited on behalf of the Board of Directors of Landec Corporation ("Landec" or the "Company"), a California corporation, for use at the Annual Meeting of Shareholders to be held on Thursday, October 11, 2007, at1:30 p.m., local time, or at any postponement or adjournment(s) thereof, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Shareholders.
-The Annual Meeting will be held at the Seaport Conference Center, 459 Seaport Blvd., Redwood City, CA 94063.
+The enclosed proxy is solicited on behalf of the Board of Directors of Landec Corporation ("Landec" or the "Company"), a California corporation, for use at the annual meeting of Shareholders (the "Annual Meeting") to be held on Thursday, October 16, 2008, at 1:30 p.m., local time, or at any postponement or adjournment(s) thereof, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Shareholders.
+The Annual Meeting will be held at the Seaport Conference Center, 459 Seaport Court, Redwood City, CA 94063.
 The telephone number at that location is (650) 482-3500.